-Yeah.
-And I do think that there is something really unique about contemporary idols in this respect, although the dynamic of control is present in most forms of idolatry across every age, across every culture.
+I do think that there is something really unique about contemporary idols in this respect, although the dynamic of control is present in most forms of idolatry across every age, across every culture.
 But what is unique in our time is that, when we think about the idols of our own heart, we believe they are more easily controlled than the living God.
-Now, there is some wisdom in that.
-That is, you don’t control the living God.
-And so the natural instinct in a fallen creature is to suppose, “I need to find things that will satisfy me or give me significance.
-I have a greater control of my own identity.”
+Now, there is some wisdom in that — that is, you don’t control the living God.
+And so the natural instinct in a fallen creature is to suppose, “I need to find things that will satisfy me or give me significance that I have a greater control of, and therefore, I have greater control of my own identity.”

 Now I think that arises for most of us in this context of believing that we have access to greater tools of choice and control.
 So we have this mistaken impression that we live in a world where, because we have so many choices, we can control our destiny more than we could have in an earlier age.
 And that language of progress is the language of choice and control.
-The deeply unsatisfying part of this great contemporary myth is that we all also feel overwhelmed, paralyzed almost, by the amount of choices that we have in our lives that most people experience in the West in most of our cultural context.
-These choices become overwhelming.
+The deeply unsatisfying part of this great contemporary myth is that we all also feel overwhelmed, paralyzed almost, by the amount of choices that we have in our lives.
+Most people experience, in the West, in most of our cultural context, that these choices become overwhelming.

-And that is also another dynamic of idolatry.
-We recognize that our idols are controlling us.
-And so I think it is not a cultural accident that burnout is a common experience that business, sheer simple business, seems a pressing personal dilemma for many people.
-There are too many things to do.
-And that is, of course, the other side or the result of believing that we can control our environment by expressing that: how many choices we have.
+And that is also another dynamic of idolatry: we recognize that our idols are controlling us.
+And so I think it is not a cultural accident that burnout is a common experience that busyness — sheer, simple busyness — seems a pressing personal dilemma for many people; there are too many things to do.
+And that is, of course, the other side or the result of believing that we can control our environment by expressing how many choices we have.

 Speaking of things we think we can control, we live in a digital age.
 We are lured to our smartphones, a world that we can completely shape and mold into our own personal preferences.
 And it draws our attention.
-A 2014 study published in The Journal of Behavioral Addictions, titled “The invisible addiction,” concluded that the average college student now spends 9 hours a day on his phone.
+A 2014 study published in The Journal of Behavioral Addictions, titled “The Invisible Addiction,” concluded that the average college student now spends nine hours a day on their phone.
 Knowing why God created us, when you hear this, how do you respond?